Arthur Frederick Henry Bull, born 1867 in St Pancras

 It is fairly normal for soldiers who served in Europe during WW1 to get both British War and Victory medals, but it seems that, if a soldier served in a garrison in India he would normally get only the British War Medal.
 The abbreviation "Retd" was used when the medal was returned for some reason, e.g. the recipient had moved house, or in protest.

 A directory published in 1915 lists an Arthur H BULL at 5 Kings green, High Road, Loughton.( London Metropolitan Archives; London, England; London City Directories.
 Pg 289).
 This suggests that his initial service was undertaken near to home.
-It is, therefore), likely that Arthur initially joined a territorial force linked to the Essex Regiment ( his cap badge seems in keeping with that.
+It is, therefore, likely that Arthur initially joined a territorial force linked to the Essex Regiment (his cap badge seems in keeping with that).

 On 28 Nov 1915 the 4th (Home Counties) Battalion of the Rifle Brigade's Territorial Force was formed from supernumerary TF Companies, manned by National Reservists, who had, until then been guarding potential targets at home.
 The 24th (Home Counties) Rifle Brigade was a Territorial Force and drafted supernumerary men on the National Reserve, taking men from several Regiments, including the Essex.
+The record of the 24th is by far the most sparse of any of the Territorial Battalions, and it was involved purely in Internal Security duties.

 Between Nov 1915 and Feb 1916, Arthur presumably acquired his later Rifle Brigade service number.